Learn something new every day

 More Info... by email

-Other social sciences, such as sociology or business, could also be beneficial depending on the desired area of interest, particularly if you hope to become a press secretary for public figures in the business or social scenes.
-In any case, courses and experience in public speaking and debating can be crucial since a press secretary’s function is to be the public image of his or her constituent.
-Since the press secretary’s job is to shape the public image of a person or organization, he or she must know how to speak to the public, be up-to-date on current events, and be able to manage a crisis situation at a moment’s notice.
+Other social sciences, particularly politics or business, could also be beneficial if you hope to become a press secretary for public figures in the business or social scenes.
+In any case, courses and experience in public speaking and debating can be crucial since the position's main function is to be the public image of his or her constituent.
+Your job will be to shape the public image of a person or organization you represent, and as such you must be very comfortable speaking in public, be up-to-date on current events, and be able to manage a crisis situation at a moment’s notice.

 I think a big problem with most press secretaries is they don't have any real world experience.
 They go to college and go straight into being a politician's aide, and then move up the ladder from there.